Pfizer

 How are biosimilars named?

 A biosimilar cannot carry the same proprietary brand name as the reference product.
-Guidance issued by the FDA in March 2019 indicates that it also is not appropriate for noninterchangeable biosimilars and reference products to share the same nonproprietary name.
+Guidance issued by the FDA in March 2019 indicates that it is also not appropriate for noninterchangeable biosimilars and reference products to share the same nonproprietary name.
 Rather, biosimilars should include an FDA‐designated suffix, consisting of 4 lowercase letters that are devoid of meaning.
 There is a need to clearly identify and distinguish biologic products that have not been determined to be interchangeable, for the purposes of safe use and to improve pharmacovigilance.
 Approved biosimilars, therefore, should have both names and labels that are readily distinguishable from the reference product and reflect their unique manufacturing processes and origins.

 The FDA recommends use of a brand name in the label, where feasible and appropriate, in order to make distinctions between products as clear as possible.
 In addition to this, a clearly distinguishable nonproprietary name is necessary to track adverse events related to the specific biosimilar or reference product, to help ensure appropriate prescribing and dispensing, and to allow prescriber choice in healthcare systems where the nonproprietary name is typically used.

-FDA intends to apply a naming convention to interchangeable products that will feature a core name and a suffix included in the proper name.
+The FDA intends to apply a naming convention to interchangeable products that will feature a core name and a suffix included in the proper name.

 The FDA approach to labeling biosimilars